cherise-tan/travel-planner-auth/README.md

 * DONE: Authentication - users can register an account and log in
 * DONE: Authorisation - individuals can only see their own trips
 * Authorisation - individuals can only make changes to their own destinations/activities/accommodation
-* Redirect to the user's dashboard if a logged-in user visits the home route
+* DONE: Redirect to the user's dashboard if a logged-in user visits the home route
 * Display content in different layouts, depending on whether or not the user is logged in
 * Update and test instructions